Rhys Williams (soccer, born 1988)

-His mother originates from Mumbai, India while his father was born in Kent, England.

-His younger brothers, twins; Ryan Williams and Aryn Williams, are also footballers with Ryan at Oxford United and Aryn who plays for Persebaya in the Indonesian liga 1.
-Williams is married.

 Club career

 Middlesbrough

 He began his football career as a school boy at Woodvale Secondary College on a scholarship.
 Rhys was a promising junior with Perth-based club ECU Joondalup.
 As a youth player, 2004 would prove his breakthrough year with his club performances leading to selection in the Western Australian under-16 state representative squad for the 2004 National Talent Identification Championships.
 He impressed with three goals in the tournament, helping Western Australia reach the semi-finals.
 At the conclusion of the event, he travelled to England where he trialed with several clubs including Aston Villa, Leicester City, and Middlesbrough.
 Williams nearly joined semi-pro side Alvechurch, but the move collapsed over international clearance.

 He ultimately signed a three-year deal with Premier League club Middlesbrough, playing academy football.
 In July 2007, he signed his first professional contract with the club, despite a number of injury setbacks which curtailed his football development.

 In the 2008–09 season, Williams was promoted to the first team after he was impressed in the pre-season.
 Williams appeared in the first team for the first team when he appeared as an unused substitute.
 However, Williams suffered injury while on duty with Wales U21 after damaging lateral ligament that required a surgery to repair and was sidelined by the end of 2008.

 On 30 January 2009, he signed a new two-year contract at Middlesbrough and signed on loan for Championship side Burnley on the same day.
 Williams made his Burnley debut the next day, playing 90 minutes, in a 2–1 win over Charlton Athletic.
 Williams then provided an assist for Martin Paterson to score the only goal in the game, in a 1–0 win over Sheffield United on 20 April 2009.
 He returned to Middlesbrough in early May after it was determined that he could not play in the Football League Championship play-offs for Burnley.